 Emissions from portable fuel containers (gas cans) were estimated based on past surveys and CARB inhouse testing.
-This inventory uses a composite growth rate that depends on occupied household (or business units), percent of households (or businesses) with gas cans, and average number of gas cans per household (or business) units (see further details on CARB's website15).
+This inventory uses a composite growth rate that depends on occupied household (or business units), percent of households (or businesses) with gas cans, and average number of gas cans per household (or business) units (see further details on CARB's website).

-Figure 3-2 shows estimated off-road baseline emissions for 2018 in the 2016 AQMP and the draft 2022 AQMP, as well as projected emissions for 2037 (draft 2022 AQMP only).
-Overall, estimated off-road VOC emissions for 2018 are 16 percent higher in the draft 2022 AQMP compared to the 2016 AQMP while NOx emissions remain almost unchanged.
-SOx and PM2.5 emissions are both 26 percent lower.
+Figure 3-2 shows estimated off-road baseline emissions for 2018 in the 2016 AQMP and the draftRevised Draft 2022 AQMP, as well as projected emissions for 2037 (draftRevised Draft 2022 AQMP only).
+Overall, estimated off-road VOC emissions and off-road NOx emissions for 2018 are 166 percent and 3 percent higher in the draftRevised Draft 2022 AQMP compared to the 2016 AQMP-while NOx emissions remain almost unchanged., respectively.
+SOx and PM2.5 emissions are both 2623 percent and 21 percent lower, respectively.
 It should be noted that the comparison for 2018 reflects changes in methodology and activity data.